 The law library's collection is non-circulating to ensure that materials are available at all times.

 The Contra Costa County Public Law Library primarily serves the bar, bench and public.
-Bar and bench needs focus on California law unless there is no California percedent, in which case general treatises containing decisions from other jurisdictions are used.
+Bar and bench needs focus on California law unless there is no California precedent, in which case general treatises containing decisions from other jurisdictions are used.
 Federal law may also be used depending on the cause of action.
 Public users generally need easy to understand treatises that explain laws using basic terminology.
 Form books are also regularly used by the public, as well as members of the Bar.
-Considering the nature of our clientele, the goal of our acquisitons policy is to make available a comprehensive California collection, primary and secondary Federal sources, general treatises representing most areas of law, and materials geared toward helping pro pers.
+Considering the nature of our clientele, the goal of our acquisitions policy is to make available a comprehensive California collection, primary and secondary Federal sources, general treatises representing most areas of law, and materials geared toward helping pro pers.
 International and foreign materials are presently excluded from collection development purchases.

 Basic Acquisitions Guidelines